 Fairview High School Academic Information

-Fairview High School strives to provide meaningful challenges that push students to maximize their abilities to propel them to their next steps in life.
-FvHS offers a wide range of high quality programs to help students maximize their abilities, including Advanced Placement, College, Career and Technical Education (CTE), ACT Prep, Academic Intervention, and Freshman Academy.
+We strive to provide meaningful challenges that push students to maximize their abilities to propel them to their next steps in life.
+FvHS offers a wide range of high quality programs to help students maximize their abilities, including Advanced Placement, College, Career and Technical Education, ACT preparation.

 Explore the tabs below for more detailed information on Advanced Placement (AP) and JROTC.